FundedByMe/django-mangopay/docs/api.rst

 The client handles authentication with a token once you have set up your client as described in the installation instructions.
-Once confrigured it is easy to get an instance of it to contect to.
+Once confrigured it is easy to get an instance of the client.

 ::